parth982/parth982/README.md

 - 🌱 I’m a Pre-final Student pursuing my Bachelor's in Computer Science.

+- 🌐 Proficient Full Stack Web Developer.

 - 💻 I'm interested in exploring new technologies and expanding my skill set.

-- 🤖 Explored Machine Learning and developed understanding of Algorithms.

 - 📚 I have a good grasp over Data Structures and Algorithms.